everydaysecurity/everydaysecurity/Scams.md

 		</ul>
 	<li>Phishing scams</li>
 		<ul>
-			<li>TThe scammer will send an email from a seemingly credible source (such as a bank, social media site, or a store) and ask for personal information.
+			<li>The scammer will send an email from a seemingly credible source (such as a bank, social media site, or a store) and ask for personal information.
 See Phishing tab for more information.</li>
 		</ul>
 	<li>Lottery scams</li>
 		<ul>